joinpursuit/capstone/take-home-challenge-1/README.md

 - Submit it on time/early

 - [The Essential Guide to Take-home Coding Challenges](https://www.freecodecamp.org/news/the-essential-guide-to-take-home-coding-challenges-a0e746220dd7/) - **CAUTION** links inside this document for `Ultimate Guide` seem to be broken/ reroute to advertisements (Spring 2022)

-- [How to Pass a Take-Home Coding Test]